YorkDevelopers/venimus/docs/APIs_for_GroupAdministrators.md

 * If the event is successfully created then a URL to the event will be returned.

 * If the group does not exist then 404 will be returned.
-(NEEDS TEST)

 * If the user is not an administrator for the group then Forbidden will be returned.

 * The slug is required,  cannot contain spaces, must be unique for the group and no more than 100 characters.
-(NEEDS TEST)

 * The start time must be in the future.
-(NEEDS TEST)

-* The end time must be after the start time (NEEDS TEST)
+* The end time must be after the start time.

+---

+## PUT /api/groups/YorkCodeDojo/events/12345

+## PATCH /api/groups/YorkCodeDojo/events/12345

+## GET /api/groups/YorkCodeDojo/events/1234

+## GET /api/groups/YorkCodeDojo/events/1234/members  (any member of the group can call this)

+## DELETE /api/groups/YorkCodeDojo/events/1234